 “I was hearing the stories from women in my life who were thrust into the healthcare system when they became mothers and they didn’t really receive the help they needed.
 So I knew I wanted to work in a field that helps increase access to healthcare, work with underserved populations and advocates for communities.”

 Then she met Rebecca Clawson, a Student Success Coach for the Public Health Program at the time.
-Rebecca guided Haley through her options and the two worked together to align Haley’s community and advocacy values and health science interest with the public health major.
+Rebecca guided Howk through her options and the two worked together to align Howk’s community and advocacy values and health science interest with the public health major.

 Online was right for Meghan

 It was the Online Bachelor of Arts in Public Health Program that helped her realize that obtaining a degree was possible.